dcavar/dcavar.github.io/README.md

 ## Activities

-- [Webinar on NLP, AI, LLMs for social media content processing, antisemitism, and hate-speech](https://isca.indiana.edu/conferences/webinars/2024-webinars/10-20-24_datathon.html) coming up in October 2024.
-See also [project website](/antisemitism) and [GitHub repo with notes and code](https://github.com/AnnotationPortal/DatathonandHackathon.github.io)
 - We launched the environment for [Natural Language Qu Kit](https://nlqk.ai/) ([NLQK](https://nlqk.ai/)), a Quantum NLP (QNLP) library - [GitHub repo](https://github.com/dcavar/nlqk), [PyPi project](https://pypi.org/project/nlqk/), [website](https://nlqk.ai/)
 - [NLP-Lab](https://nlp-lab.org/): Details about meeting times and location can be found on the [website](https://nlp-lab.org/).
 (This is not an open course, student, study, or reading group, this is just my lab meeting!)
 - [Quantum NLP Study Group](https://nlp-lab.org/quantumnlp/): Details about meeting times and location can be found on the [website](https://nlp-lab.org/quantumnlp/). (see [IU news article](https://news.iu.edu/live/news/37695-iu-led-research-project-aims-to-improve) about that)